 The Name of the Game Has Changed

-Traditionally, analysts held the role of “number cruncher,” processing hard data and spitting out reports.
+Analysts have traditionally played the job of “number cruncher,” analyzing hard data and producing reports.

-That simply doesn’t cut it any more in today’s marketing.
-Modern marketing analysts must be far more than simple data processors; they have to be able to translate their findings into meaningful insights that matter to marketers.
-Marketing analytics recruitment should be focused on finding individuals with a marketer’s mindset and perspective to see the true potential behind the numbers.
+In today’s marketing, that just isn’t good enough.
+Modern marketing analysts must be more than just data processors; they must be able to transform their findings into actionable insights for marketers.
+Marketing analytics recruiting should prioritize identifying people with a marketer’s attitude and viewpoint to discover the actual potential behind the data.

-The definition of success for marketing analysts has changed.
-Instead of just reporting, today’s marketing analysts are expected to be storytellers and have an active voice in high-level strategic decision making.
-That requires an uncommon combination of hard and soft skills and the ability to consider the implications of data on a macro level for the business as a whole.
+Marketing experts’ notion of success has shifted.
+Instead of just reporting, today’s marketing analysts are required to convey stories and participate in high-level strategic decision-making.
+This necessitates a rare blend of hard and soft talents, as well as the ability to evaluate data implications on a macro level for the organization as a whole.

 Demand is at an All-Time High

 Demand in marketing analytics has grown steadily since interest in the discipline first spiked around ten years ago.

 But as the value of exceptional digital analytics talent has become more evident and more companies have opened up related positions, not enough expert analysts have stepped in to fill those seats.
 At this rate of demand, our economy will be facing a shortage of nearly 200,000 needed analysts within just a couple of years.

 That talent isn’t going to come out of nowhere; great marketing analysts don’t grow on trees.
 And colleges aren’t in a position right now to be producing effective marketing analysts that are ready to enter the workforce and hit the ground running.
 This deficit is driving many organizations toward marketing analytics staffing to get immediate access to to desperately needed marketing analytics insights.